uwescience/SQL-geospatial-tutorial/_episodes/01-dataTypes.md

 There are [many different ways](https://geohackweek.github.io/vector/03-encodings-libraries/) to encode vector data.
 For HiMAT we encourage the use of open-source formats such as GeoJSON.

 Example datasets will include vector polygons representing glacier locations, points representing HMA weather stations and lines representing stream locations.

+### Tabular Data

+All other non-geospatially encoded data will be represented in tabular (row/column) format.
+Simple machine-independent formats are recommended, such as comma-separated-values.